By Dr. Mercola

 Vitamin D — A Simple, Inexpensive Way to Improve Your Health

 An estimated 50 percent or more of the general population is at risk of vitamin D deficiency and insufficiency.
 Among school aged children, that percentage may be as high as 70 percent.
 As revealed above, this can raise your chances of any number of chronic or debilitating conditions.

 Increasing levels of vitamin D3 among the general population could potentially prevent chronic diseases that claim nearly 1 million lives throughout the world each year.
 Incidence of several types of cancer could also be slashed in half.
 Vitamin D also effectively fights infections of all kinds, including the common cold and influenza, and perhaps even HIV.

 Fortunately, the solution is both simple and inexpensive.
-Remember, to maximize the benefits of vitamin D, you need a vitamin D level of at least 40 to 60 ng/ml (a more ideal level may be 50 to 70 ng/ml), and all sources count — be it from sensible sun exposure, a tanning bed (restrict your use of tanning beds to those that use electronic ballasts), vitamin D-containing foods, and/or vitamin D supplements.
+Remember, to maximize the benefits of vitamin D, you need a vitamin D level of at least 40 to 60 ng/ml (a more ideal level may be 50 to 70 ng/ml), and all sources count — be it from sensible sun exposure, vitamin D-containing foods, and/or vitamin D supplements.

 While sunlight is the ideal way to optimize your vitamin D, winter and work prevent more than 90 percent of those reading this article from achieving ideal levels without supplementation.
 The only one to know you have therapeutic levels of vitamin D is to measure it, and typical effective doses are between 5,000 to 10,000 units per day.